dickymoore/Euro2024Predictor/README.md

 2. Create a virtual environment and activate it:

    python -m venv venv
-   source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+   source venv/bin/activate  # On Windows use `venv\Scripts\Activate`

 3. Install the dependencies:

    pip install -r requirements.txt

 ### Usage
+You can run the predictor as a command-line tool or as a web application.

+#### Running as a Command-Line Tool
 1. Run the predictor:

    python main.py

+#### Running as a Web Application
-2. Start the Flask web application:
+1. Start the Flask web application:

    python webapp.py

-3. Open your web browser and go to `http://127.0.0.1:5000` to view the results.
+2. Open your web browser and go to `http://127.0.0.1:5000` to view the results.

 ### Running Tests
 To run the tests, use the following command: